Understanding Win32 App Requirements Rule in Microsoft Intune

 • Boolean

-Once we started the application installation through company portal, the Requirements were quickly visible in Intune Management Extension log under Check applicability section.
+When the application installation is initiated through the Company Portal, the configured requirement rules are quickly logged in the Intune Management Extension under the Check Applicability section.

 <![LOG[[Win32App] ===Step=== Check applicability]LOG]!><time="22:23:01.9740518" date="4-16-2022" component="IntuneManagementExtension" context="" type="1" thread="16" file="">